rsnikhil/Temporary_TGISA/template.md

 ### snapshot of "How to Compile/Run Guide" for those who want to execute a model on programs (ISA tests, Compliance tests, other programs)

 ### snapshot of "How to Extend Guide" for those who want to extend the model to capture new ISA extensions/experiments.

+## Caveats and limitations (anything potential users should be aware of that is not clear above)